Inferno filming locations

 ISTANBUL UNIVERSITY

-Sienna now has poor assistance to follow the signs without Professor Langdon, being alone in a big city of Istanbul.
+Sienna now has poor assistance to follow the signs without Professor Langdon, alone in the big city of Istanbul.
 Taking into consideration the important historical mission to save mankind, as she takes this, she now has to attain a commitment.
 One can satisfy the aesthetic nature with the panorama at the University of Istanbul.
-A magnificent building within a frame is not an educational complex of building, yet a gate to the territory of what can be characterized as the campus.
-Every movie more passionater and traveler have a chance to witness the same perspective within the Beyazit Meydani (Meydani Square), in fact, only a few hundred meters distanced from the book market and the Grand Market of Istanbul.
+A magnificent building within a frame is not an educational complex of buildings but a gate to the territory of what can be characterized as the campus.
+Every movie enthusiast and traveler has a chance to witness the same perspective within Beyazit Meydani (Meydani Square), only a few hundred meters from the book market and the Grand Market of Istanbul.

 ISTANBUL UNIVERSITY.
 Inferno Istanbul